-The great garden writer Beverley Nichols said – we’re paraphrasing – one of the reasons we garden is because it makes us slow down.
+The British garden writer Beverley Nichols said – we’re paraphrasing – one of the reasons we garden is because it makes us slow down.
 He said, “…time seems almost to stand still, slowing down to the gentle ticking of the Clock of the Universe.”

 As Mr. Nichols also knew, gardening is one of the activities that change as we get older and less agile.

 If we’re 60+ we might not be quite as flexible or physically strong as we used to be.
 In younger days we might have been able to sling 20-lb bags of potting soil across our shoulders, or stay on our knees pulling out tough weeds for hours at a time.
 Today – not so much.
 (Brenda says her dream of replacing every blade of grass with plants seemed like a good idea until she started having to use a shovel to pull herself up.)

 Now that the grass has finally turned green, and the days are longer, many of us are starting to venture out into our yards.
 Here are some ideas to enjoy growing plants while avoiding ice packs, or worse: